ibm-cloud-docs/transit-gateway/cli-change-log.md

 In this change log, you can learn about the latest changes, improvements, and updates for {{site.data.keyword.tg_full}}.

+## 24 April 2023
+{: cli-apr-2423}

+Direct Link multi-account support
+:    Changed command: You can now create a connection of type `directlink` to pass into the [connection-create](/docs/transit-gateway?topic=transit-gateway-transit-gateway-cli&interface=ui#connection-create) command and create a direct link from a different account owner.
+Previously only connections of type `vpc` and `classic` were allowed.

 ## 30 November 2022
 {: #cli-november3022}